 And if 45% of us were “insecurely attached” in 1999, what’s the 2017 rate?
-In the almost 20 years since, we’ve become an “e-society” with email, cell phones, texting etc. further trashing our ability to relate in person.
+In the almost 20 years since, we’ve become an “e-society” with email, cell phones, texting and computers further trashing our ability to relate in person.
 Psychotherapists interviewed for this blog said that a round number of “about 50%” insecure attachment is conservative.
 Some say our insecure rate is higher.

 Strange Situation Experiment

 Attachment Theory isn’t new, it just gets too little air time.
 British psychiatrist John Bowlby (left) developed it in the 1950s while working on the post-war orphan crisis.
-[FN6] Bowlby believed that all infants would seek to stay close to parents, since such “attachment” promotes survival.
+Bowlby believed that all infants would seek to stay close to parents, since such “attachment” promotes survival.
 In 1952 he published a study of toddlers’ responses to separation from parents.
-It showed that “when toddlers were placed in unfamiliar surroundings that provided no stable caregivers, they underwent three… stages of response to separation: protest, despair, and finally detachment,” writes Mary Main.
-[FN7]
+It showed that “when toddlers were placed in unfamiliar surroundings that provided no stable caregivers, they underwent three… stages of response to separation: protest, despair, and finally detachment,” writes Dr. Main.

 Dr. Mary Ainsworth studied with Bowlby in London 1950-54, then researched his concept of “proximity-seeking behavior” in infant-mother pairs in Kampala, Uganda, published as “Infancy in Uganda” (1967).
 Then she found “astonishing similarities” in Baltimore, MD pairs.
-[FN7]

 Ainsworth created the Strange Situation in the early 1970s, as a science experiment at Johns Hopkins in Baltimore to document this infant behavior.
 “Ainsworth structured the Strange Situation to include three of Bowlby’s ‘natural clues to danger’… to arouse babies to seek proximity” to the parent, Main says.
 Researchers watch and video-tape through one-way glass, as infant-mother pairs react to apparent danger.
 First a baby responds to a strange lab room; then to two entrances of a strange person; then to two different separations from its mother (details in footnote 8).
-[FN8]

 Babies were expected to stay close to parents as Bowlby thought.
-Babies “that Ainsworth termed ‘secure,’ play and explore happily prior to separation; show signs of missing the parent during separation, such as crying and calling; seek proximity immediately upon the parent’s return; then return to play and exploration, ‘secure’ once again in the parent’s presence,” said Main.
-[FN8]
+Babies “that Ainsworth termed ‘secure,’ play and explore happily prior to separation; show signs of missing the parent during separation, such as crying and calling; seek proximity immediately upon the parent’s return; then return to play and exploration, ‘secure’ once again in the parent’s presence,” reports Main.

 Ainsworth decided to categorize these babies separately as “avoidant” of mother.
 Now she had two types: (A) Insecure Avoidant and (B) Secure.
 She concluded that moms of avoidant babies didn’t respond or have the sensitivity to understand the babies’ real need, so infants felt “insecure.”
-[FN8]

 Still later Ainsworth saw that of the insecure babies, some had yet a third reaction: actually, they were “ambivalent” about mom.
 They were very distressed when mom left, but on her return, they alternated between avoiding and frantic clinging–plus, they never calmed down.
 Research showed that ambivalent attachment results from moms who are sometimes available, sometimes not, so babies learn they can’t depend on people.

-By 1977 Ainsworth had developed an American “standard distribution” for infants of “about” (A) Insecure Avoidant 20%, (B) Secure 70%; and (C) Insecure Ambivalent 10%.
-By 1988, Strange Situation research had been done using Ainsworth’s three categories with 2,000 infant-parent pairs in 32 studies in 8 countries.
-Some countries varied, but global results averaged out to show the same percentages above found by Ainsworth.
-[FN9]
+By 1977 Ainsworth had developed an “American standard distribution” for infants of “about” (A) Insecure Avoidant 20%, (B) Secure 70%; and (C) Insecure Ambivalent 10%.
+By 1988, Strange Situation research using Ainsworth’s three categories had been done with 2,000 infant-parent pairs in 32 studies in 8 countries.
+Some countries varied, but global results averaged the same.

 But by 1979 Dr. Main was making her own discoveries—out of concern about the parents.